Comprehensive Guide to Newborn Photography Safety

 Supporting Neck and Head

 Again, as a mum, I was very careful to always support my daughter’s neck in the early months.
 And I had clients super worried about this too.
 I totally understand it.
 Babies don’t have control over their muscles in the neck.
 The head is also the heaviest part of their body and it’s wobbly.
 The little vertebras again are not fully formed yet and babies simply can’t support themselves.
-That’s why is super important they are supported all the times!
-I don’t use props and baby while laying on the beanbag is always supported.
-When I hold babies I make sure the head is secure and the same when parents are holding the baby.
+That’s why is super important they are supported all the time!
+I ensure the baby’s head is secure and supported at all times, both when I hold them and when parents do.

 Never Put Baby at Risk